TowardsDeath/jquery-feyenoord/README.md

 ## Usage

-Install using bower:
+Install using npm:

-`$ bower install jquery-feyenoord`
+`npm install jquery-feyenoord --save`

 Then, when using the [jQuery Ajax API](http://api.jquery.com/category/ajax/) just replace ‘ajax’ with ‘feyenoord’ in your code, e.g. `$.feyenoord(url, options);`.